sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 ## Next step: Secure Sensu

+Before you move on, make sure you have copied the certificates and keys to each of the backend and agent systems you are securing:

+- [Copy the Certificate Authority (CA) certificate file][11], `ca.pem`, to each agent and backend.
+- [Copy all backend PEM files][12] to their corresponding backend systems.

-Now that you have generated the required certificates, follow our [Secure Sensu][1] guide to make your Sensu installation production-ready.
+Then follow our [Secure Sensu][1] guide to make your Sensu installation production-ready.

 [1]: ../../guides/securing-sensu/